 For reasons of confidentiality, earnings variables on the file were top-coded.
 The earnings variables include HRLYWAGE, BONSAMT, COMMAMT, TIPSAMT, DAYWAGE, WKLYAMT, GROSSPAY, MAKEAMT, and OTHRWAGE.
-A value of '-10' for one of these variables on a record indicates that the variable had a positive value and that the hourly rate for that earnings variable for the record was greater than or equal to \$65.63.
-As of the 2004 Jobs File, the process by which this value is derived was modified to incorporate the wage top-code process for the 2004 Full Year Population Characteristics File.
+A value of '-10' for one of these variables on a record indicates that the variable had a positive value and that the hourly rate for that earnings variable for the record was greater than or equal to \$72.12.
+As of the Full-Year 2004 Jobs File, the process by which this value is derived was modified to incorporate the wage top-code process for the Full-Year 2004 Use File.
 The purpose of this change in top-coding procedures is to ensure confidentiality for each person across files.
+The Full-Year 2005 Jobs File continues to reflect this revised process.

-The 2004 Population file process was changed to consider updated wages in any round - which are included for Current Main Jobs beginning with this file - as well as the first reported wage from a job reported in any round in deriving the top-code value.
-On the Population file, any person who has a wage in any round that is greater than or equal to the top-code value will have all wages top-coded, regardless of round.
-And any person whose wages are top-coded on the 2004 Population file now has all wages on all jobs top-coded in the 2004 Jobs File.
+Beginning with the 2004 Use File process, top coding was changed to consider updated wages in any round - that is, in addition to wages from the first report of a Current Main Job, as well as the updated wages from that job reported in any round are included in deriving the top-code value.
+On the Use File, any person who has a wage in any round that is greater than or equal to the top-code value will have all wages top-coded, regardless of round.
+And any person whose wages are top-coded on the Full-Year 2005 Use File has all wages on all jobs top-coded in the Jobs File.

-Moreover, because other jobs where wages are reported are included in the Jobs file but not summarized in the 2004 Population file (i.e. newly reported former main jobs and current/former miscellaneous jobs), and these wages may exceed the current year top-code value, wages for these jobs and all jobs belonging to the same jobholder are top-coded on the 2004 Jobs File.
-In turn, the wages of these persons are top-coded in the 2004 Population file as well.
+Moreover, because other jobs where wages are reported are included in the Jobs File but not summarized in the Full-Year 2005 Use file (i.e. newly reported former main jobs and current/former miscellaneous jobs), and these wages may exceed the current year top-code value, wages for these jobs and all jobs belonging to the same jobholder are top-coded on the Full-Year 2005 Jobs File.
+In turn, the wages of these persons are top-coded in the Full-Year 2005 Use File as well.